Volicon/translate-ui/README.md

 ```

 At this stage, nothing will change. _t will pass through phrases it doesn't know.
 But you'll see following warnings in the console:

     [Localization] No translation for "Hello World!"

-### 3. Build vocabulary for translation:
+### 3. Build vocabulary for translation

 In the browser's console, type:

     > JSON.stringify( _translator );
     "{"Hello World!":""}"

 Here will be are all unknown phrases.
 Copy it, and send it for translation to Korean guy.

-### 4. When you received translated phrases, insert them into translator vocabulary.
+### 4. When you received translated phrases, insert them into translator vocabulary

 ```javascript
 const translator = new Translator({